 This Procurement Policy complies with the Annual Contributions Contract (ACC) between the Housing Authority of the City of Charleston and HUD, Federal Regulations at 2 CFR Part 200, Uniform Administration Requirements, Cost Principles, and Audit Requirements for Federal Record, namely §\$200.318-200.326; Appendix II to Part 200; 24 CFR 85.36 as may be amended, the procurement standards of the Procurement Handbook for Public Housing Agencies, HUD Handbook 7460.8, REV-2, and applicable State and Local Laws.

 This Public Housing Agency (herein known as CHA) has chosen to use the same policy for administering all federal programs as applicable by program requirements and for the purpose of operational efficiency and cost savings, e.g. small purchases.
-To the extent possible and in the best interests of the Authority, American-made equipment and products shall be purchased with HUD funds.

 This agency's policy is written to conform to HUD's guidance in support of asset management as applicable.
-The CHA may elect different organizational approaches to purchasing to include those that are centralized, partially centralized or decentralized, all of which are permissive.
+The CHA may elect different organizational approaches to purchasing including those that are centralized, partially centralized, or decentralized, all of which are permissive.
 However, the CHA is responsible for assuring compliance with all applicable rules and regulations and will establish written procedures for implementation.